SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 You can spend 10 minutes to inspire all friendly creatures friendly creatures (including yourself) within 30 ft of you.
 Each creature gains temporary hit points equal to your level + your Charisma modifier.

-# Iridescent Touched

-IIncrease one of your mental attributes by 1, to a maximum of 20.
-You gain the ability to cast the color spray, faerie fire and color burst spells once per long rest and you can cast these spells with your spell slots.

 # Iridescent Touched [Cha]

 Increase your Charisma attribute by 1, to a maximum of 20.